Marine surveyor: Government surveyor

 A government surveyor performs ship registration surveys, surveys of foreign-going ships and local draft, and generally enforces ship safety standards to ensure marine industrial safety.
 Government-appointed marine surveyors, also called marine inspectors in some countries, belong to two groups that are not mutually exclusive: Flag State surveyors report to the government with whom the vessel is registered, and Port State surveyors report to the government into whose territory the vessel has entered.
 The Port State surveyors usually have the authority to detain vessels considered to have defects that may result in adverse impacts on life or the environment.
 Based on their government's legal framework, Flag State surveyors can impose conditions on the vessel such that failure to comply will result in the registration of the vessel being suspended or withdrawn.
 In this event, the vessel will find it almost impossible to trade.

 Cargo surveyor

-A Cargo surveyor is normally appointed by the Cargo Owner, usually for Bulk/Grain Cargo.
+A Cargo surveyor is normally appointed by the Cargo Owner, usually for bulk/grain cargo.
 Their job is to perform a draft survey to determine the actual cargo loaded on board.
 They also confirm that the cargo loading is performed according to the law and is within the loadable limits.
-The vessel safety is also ascertain which includes momentum due to cargo shift which may render the vessel unsafe during the passage.
-Often high value commodities are witnessed during load out especially if they are contamination sensitive.
+The vessel safety is also assessed by the surveyor, which includes minimizing momentum due to cargo shift, which may render the vessel unsafe during the passage.